EFS-OpenSource/superb-data-kraken-frontend/README.md

 3. **Visualize Data**: Explore your data with the built-in data visualization tools.

 4. **Manage Data**: Perform various data management tasks such as download, delete, and update.

+## Further Requirements

+In order to be able to use the Superb Data Kraken, you will need further components:

+- OIDC-conformant Authentication such as Auth0, Keycloak

+- Orgamanager (Link)

+- Accessmanager (Link)

+- Storagemanager (Link)

+- Metadata-Backend (Link)

+- Search (Link)

 ## Contributing